panoplymedia/slugbuilder/README.md

 - `repo` String (required): the github repo in the form `<organization>/<repository>`
 - `git_ref` String (required): the SHA or branch to build
+- `stdout` IO (optional): the IO stream to write build output to.
+This defaults to `$stdout`
-- `block` Block: an optional block that runs pre-build.
+- `block` Block (optional): an optional block that runs pre-build.
 It receives a Hash with the structure:
   - `repo` String: The git repo identifier
   - `git_ref` String: The git branchname or SHA